tusq-at-usq/motion-analysis/README.md

 ## Documentation

-More detailed documentation is found in the [library README](lib/README.md)
+Further details of each main component can be found in the ['lib' README](lib/README.md)